Don’t Allow Fear to Destroy Your Peace

 Death does not care if we have left business unfinished, relationships broken, or children to be raised.
 It doesn’t matter if we are not ready or sit on promises to change.
 It will take the weak with the strong, the humble with the proud, the saint with the jerk.

 Death doesn’t respect wedding plans, vacation plans, or unmet deadlines.
 It does not operate by a timetable we set and is no respecter of age.
 It does not discriminate between the most loved or most hated.
-It may not wait for the most brilliant to cure cancer, bring peace to a troubled nation, or receive a Nobel Prize.
+It may not wait for the most brilliant to cure cancer, bring peace to a troubled world, or receive a Nobel Prize.

 Denying that death is a part of life doesn’t change its reality.
 We can’t rely on death to come when we are ready.
 But we can depend on it to teach those of us who are willing how to truly live.

-Death can and should be a time of reflection
+Death can and should be a time of reflection.

 Have I lived well, loved well, forgiven — honestly – and sought forgiveness humbly?